Abdujamil/Abdujamil/README.md

 About me
 --------

 Front End Developer Key Qualifications & Responsibilities Implemented websites and landing pages from concept through deployment.
-Standardized all output with a new, responsive.
 Developed standard and ad hoc reports in graph format as required.

 * 🌍  I'm based in Own projects